Norse Mythology

 Popularity in Books, Movies, and Games

-Thor, Loki, and Odin’s adventures pop up all over pop culture.
-Marvel’s “Thor” movies have made these gods household names.
-Plus, shows like “Vikings” have brought Norse warrior culture to life on the small screen, showing Viking bravery in stunning detail.
-Video games like “Assassin’s Creed Valhalla” let players jump into these myths interactively, blending teaching and entertainment.
+Thor, Loki, and Odin have become household names through Marvel’s cinematic universe, which has introduced Norse mythology to millions of viewers worldwide.
+Television series like “Vikings” and “The Last Kingdom” brought Norse warrior culture to life with striking detail.
+Video games like “God of War” (2018, 2022) and “Assassin’s Creed Valhalla” allow players to engage with these myths interactively, blending education and entertainment.
 Check out the official Ubisoft website for more on how they integrate Norse mythology into gaming.

 Modern Interpretations and Adaptations